-(10) Include the following statement for an AMOC intended solely for a foreign registered aircraft or for a global AMOC that could apply to foreign registered aircraft:
+(10) Include the following statement for an AMOC intended solely for a foreign-registered aircraft or for a global AMOC that could apply to foreign-registered aircraft:

 "This AMOC only applies to the FAA AD listed above.
-The FAA does not have the authority to approve this as an AMOC to any AD issued by another CAA.
+The FAA does not have the authority to approve this as an AMOC to any AD issued by another civil aviation authority (CAA).
 Approval of an AMOC to another CAA's AD must come from that CAA.
-A copy of this response will be forwarded to the CAA where [this/these] aircraft [is/are] registered for their consideration.
-[A copy of the response only needs to be sent to the CAA of the requester, in accordance with table 1.]"
-If the AD did not refer to critical task differentiation, or required for compliance (RC) notation, but the revision of service information in the AMOC includes this notation, include the following statement:
+A copy of this response will be forwarded to the CAA where [this/these] aircraft [is/are] registered for their consideration."

+(11) If the AD did not refer to critical task differentiation, or required for compliance (RC) notation, but the revision of service information in the AMOC includes this notation, include the following statement: